Ariobarzanes of Persis: Death

-After the Battle in Gaugamela, Alexander the Great split his army and led his 14,000-strong force towards the Persian capital via the Persian Gates.
-There Ariobarzanes successfully ambushed Alexander the Great's army, inflicting heavy casualties.
-The Persian success at the Battle of the Persian Gate was short-lived though; after being held off for 30 days, Alexander the Great outflanked and destroyed the defenders.
-Some sources indicate that the Persians were betrayed by a captured tribal chief who showed the Macedonians an alternate path that allowed them to outflank Ariobarzanes in a reversal of Thermopylae.
+After the Battle of Gaugamela, Alexander split his army and led his 14,000-strong force towards the Persian capital via the Persian Gates.
+There Ariobarzanes successfully ambushed Alexander's army, inflicting heavy casualties.
+The Persian success at the Battle of the Persian Gate was short-lived though; after being held off for 30 days, Alexander outflanked and destroyed the defenders.
+Some sources indicate that the Persians were betrayed by a captured tribal chief who showed the Greeks an alternate path that allowed them to outflank Ariobarzanes in a reversal of Thermopylae.
 Ariobarzanes managed to escape, but when he reached Persepolis, he was denied entrance to the city.
-The commander of the city's garrison had decided the outcome of the battle, and was convinced that Alexander was bound to the throne of the empire.
+The commander of the city's garrison had noted the outcome of the battle, and was convinced that Alexander was bound to win the throne of the empire.
 Ariobarzanes made his last stand at the Persian Gates; and was likely killed by the advancing Macedonian army.
 Afterward, Alexander continued towards Persepolis, seizing the city and its treasury, and eventually looting the city months after its fall.

-Alexander the Great replaced him with Phrasaortes as Hellenistic satrap of Persis.
+Alexander replaced him with Phrasaortes as Hellenistic satrap of Persis.